Ukiyo-e Prints

 Quoted from: Of Heretics and Martyrs in Meiji Japan: Buddhism and Its Persecution, by James Edward Ketelaar, Princeton University Press, 1990, p.
 44.

 In the fifth month of 1872 (Meiji 5) Order number 133 was issued by the Ministry of State.
 The intention was to diminish the influence of Buddhism within the culture and the state and to segregate what remained.
-"The policy carried out in the early years of the Meiji era and commonly known as the 'separation of Shinto and Buddhism' (shimbutsu bunri [神仏分離 or しんぶつぶんり]) was expanded by order number 133 to include the separation of Buddhism from the state itself.
+"The policy carried out in the early years of the Meiji era and commonly known as the 'separation of Shinto and Buddhism' (shimbutsu bunri [神仏分離]) was expanded by order number 133 to include the separation of Buddhism from the state itself.
 There is, in other words - in addition to the particular factional, political motivations of Nativist and Confucian ideologues to eliminate Buddhism as a political force - the beginnings of the notion, which would gain greater currency in the mid-Meiji era, that persons or institutions predominantly concerned with 'religion' were generally ineffective operatives within the political arena.
 (Ibid., p.
 6)

 "The renewed importance of the Shintō priesthood and the insistence on insistence on separating Shintō from Buddhism were made more explcit four days later when Shintō priests who served concomitantly as Buddhist priests were ordered to yield their Buddhist ranks and positions, give up their Buddhist robes, and let their hair grow out. [¶] For more than a thousand years, most Japanese had believed simultaneously in both Shintō and Buddhism despite the inherent contradictions between the two religions."